V-Sekai-fire/aria-character-core/decisions/034-definitive-temporal-planner-architecture.md

 3. Complete weekend MVP as defined in success criteria
 4. Update documentation to reference this definitive ADR

+**Implementation Roadmap**: See ADR-075 (Complete Temporal Planning Solver Implementation) for the comprehensive 84-task implementation checklist derived from this architectural foundation.

 ---

 *This ADR represents the definitive architectural decision for the AriaEngine temporal planner.
 All implementation and architectural questions should reference this document rather than the superseded historical ADRs.*